ribtoks/chillout/README.md

 ![language](https://img.shields.io/badge/language-c++-blue.svg)
 ![c++](https://img.shields.io/badge/std-c++11-blue.svg)

-Chillout is a **work-in-progress** simple cross-platform crash handling library.
+Chillout is a simple cross-platform crash handling library.

-The idea is to enable developers of native desktop applications to gracefully handle crashes.
-This library can be used to catch various unhandled exceptions (access violation, signals, alloc errors etc.), generate backtrace for logs and possibly crash dump (the latter currently only for Windows).
+This library can be used on Windows, OS X and Linux to catch various unhandled exceptions (access violation, signals, alloc errors etc.), generate backtraces for logs and possibly crash dump (the latter currently only for Windows).

+The API is very simple - you provide your callbacks for crash and/or backtracing.
+Chillout makes sure your handlers will be executed in the event of a crash.

 ### Basic usage